rjbergerud/vic-machine-learning/meet1/presentation/slides.md

 Question: What are some issues that could come up with our new classifier?
 - Don't know how it generalizes
 - Not enough training data to generalize
+- Too little training data, to complicated a model = overfitting

 ---
 title: Testing